The Department of Pediatrics faculty conducts cutting-edge research across the entire breadth of pediatrics.

 tools that encourage new collaborations and interdisciplinary research teams.
 These facilities create opportunities for the Department of Pediatrics to expand on its reputation as one of the top academic pediatric departments in the nation.

-The Children’s Hospital Colorado Research Institute is a leader in developing basic and clinical knowledge that drives our supply of new medicines, devices, diagnostic approaches and other health care innovations.
+The Children’s Hospital Colorado Research and Innovation website shows we are a leader in developing basic and clinical knowledge that drives our supply of new medicines, devices, diagnostic approaches and other health care innovations.

-As the umbrella organization for all research at Children’s Colorado, Children's Hospital Colorado Research Institute provides resources, oversight, funding, and expertise to new research programs at Children’s Colorado.
+As the umbrella organization for all research at Children’s Colorado, research at Children's Hospital Colorado provides resources, oversight, funding, and expertise to new research programs at Children’s Colorado.

-Support for the Research Institute is aimed at funding promising physician scientists and pioneering their new ideas.
-To this end, the Research Institute is working collaboratively in:
+Support for the our research initiatives is aimed at funding promising physician scientists and pioneering their new ideas.
+To this end, we are working collaboratively in:

-The Research Institute sponsors new research initiatives in all disciplines found at Children’s Colorado (including nursing and pathology).
-To learn more, visit the Children's Hospital Colorado Research Institute website.
+Our research sponsors new initiatives in all disciplines found at Children’s Colorado (including nursing and pathology).
+To learn more, visit the Children's Hospital Colorado Research and Innovation website.

 The Colorado Clinical Translational Sciences Institute (CCTSI) brings together health organizations across Colorado with a goal to accelerate the translation of research discoveries into improved patient care and public health.